atilika/berlin-buzzwords-2013/README.md

 Berlin Buzzwords 2013 - linguistics-demo
 ========================================

-Demo examples for linguistics in Lucene and Solr
+Demo examples for linguistics in Lucene, Solr, ElasticSearch and OpenNLP.

 The demo consists of the following modules: